-The remaining screens are ATevo test displays.
-These prompt the user through an interactive process to verify proper battery charger operation.
-This process will:
+The remaining screens are test displays.
+They prompt the user through an interactive process to verify proper ATevo operation.
+The process will:

 - require the user to confirm that LED indicators are lit, that relays change state, and that the set points are correct - simulate alarm conditions, prompt the user to verify the alarms operate, and are confirmed by any connected SCADA devices - explain how to verify the ATevo dc voltmeter, and automatically enter calibration mode if required